Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Methodology

 \subsection{Self-Confidence}

-Like excellent human evaluators, qualified evaluator LLMs should have a reasonable self-confidence level in their evaluations based on their understanding of the task difficulty and their capabilities.
-As for what counts as a reasonable level of self-confidence, a suitable prior assumption is that when the same LLM encounters \textbf{two questions with the same task format but objectively different difficulties}, it should have more self-confidence in solving the easier question.
+After providing judgment responses, like reliable human evaluators, qualified evaluator LLMs should have a reasonable self-confidence level based on their understanding of the task difficulty and their capabilities~\cite{zhao2015imperfect}.
+As for what counts as a reasonable level of self-confidence, a suitable prior assumption is that when the same LLM encounters two questions with the same task format but objectively different difficulties, it should have more self-confidence in solving the easier question.
 It is noteworthy that in the above assumption, the task formats for both questions must be identical to ensure that the LLM requires the same capabilities to solve them.
 Additionally, the difference in difficulties between the two questions must be based on objective criteria rather than human subjective judgment, to eliminate potential biases arising from the disagreement between humans and LLMs.

-Based on this assumption, we select those LLMs that show higher self-confidence on the easier set than on harder ones as evaluators.
+Based on this assumption, we select those LLMs that show higher self-confidence on the easier set than on the harder ones as evaluators.
 Implementing this requires addressing two key issues: (1) How to construct two question sets with the same task format but objectively different difficulties?
 (2) How to extract the self-confidence of LLMs?

-Regarding issue (1), we initially selected \textbf{evaluating the quality differences between two answers to the same question} as our task format.
-For this task, it is an \textbf{objective criterion} that the closer the quality of the two answers, the greater the difficulty in judging the quality difference.
-Based on this, we constructed the easy and hard question sets under the assumption that the closer the capabilities of the two LLMs generating the two answers, the more similar the quality of the answers will be.
-Specifically, we used LLMs with a significant capability gap to form the easy set and those with minimal gaps to form the hard set.
+Regarding issue (1), we initially select evaluating the quality differences between two answers to the same question as our task format.
+For this task, an objective principle holds: the more similar the two answers in quality, the more difficult it becomes to distinguish between them.
+Based on this, we construct the easy and hard question sets by assuming that the similarity in answer quality is correlated with the capability gap between the two LLMs that generate them.
+Specifically, we pair LLMs with a large capability gap (e.g., GPT-4 vs. RWKV-7B) to form the easy set, and LLMs with similar capabilities (e.g., GPT-4 vs. Claude) to form the hard set.
+Table \ref{tab:3-1} presents a summarization example where GPT-4 and Claude generate valid summaries, while RWKV-7B produces an irrelevant dialogue.
+This highlights that comparing high-quality answers (e.g., GPT-4 vs. Claude) is objectively more challenging than answers with a clear quality gap (e.g., GPT-4 vs. RWKV-7B).